OleHolmNielsen/Niflheim_system/README.md

 System technical documentation for Niflheim published on the Wiki page https://wiki.fysik.dtu.dk/Niflheim_system/ using Sphinx.
-These pages are also available from https://niflheim-system.readthedocs.io/en/latest/
+The Wiki pages are also published at https://niflheim-system.readthedocs.io/en/latest/

 The page contents is available from the https://github.com/OleHolmNielsen/Moin2Sphinx repository.